dentomount28344/dentomount/README.md

-The growth of trade and commerce in the 18th century increased demand for better roads, prompting governments to invest in road infrastructure as a means of facilitating economic growth and regional integration.
+The rise of tourism in the 19th century, fueled by improvements in transportation and leisure time, created demand for scenic and well-maintained roads in rural and coastal areas.